coreos/coreos-kubernetes/Documentation/deploy-master-single.md

 $ curl -X PUT -d "value={\"Network\":\"$POD_NETWORK\"}" "$ETCD_SERVER/v2/keys/coreos.com/network/config"
 ```

-#### Start Kubelet
+#### Start kubelet

-Now that everything is configured, we can start the Kubelet, which will also start the Pod manifests for the API server, the controller manager, proxy and scheduler.
+Now that everything is configured, we can start the kubelet, which will also start the Pod manifests for the API server, the controller manager, proxy and scheduler.

 ```sh
 $ sudo systemctl start kubelet
 ```

-Ensure that the kublet will start after a reboot:
+Ensure that the kubelet will start after a reboot:

 ```sh
 $ sudo systemctl enable kubelet